Alick Mewa: Early life

 Alick Mewa was born on 23 February 1919 in Auckland, New Zealand, to Ranjan and Piyari Mewa.
-His father, Ranjan, was drafted in May 1918 during World War I but was barred from serving in the New Zealand Expeditionary Force due to a policy excluding Indian recruits.
+His father, Ranjan, was drafted in May 1918 during the First World War but was barred from serving in the New Zealand Expeditionary Force due to a policy excluding Indian recruits.
 Alick received his education at Richmond Road School and later attended Auckland Grammar School.
-Before enlisting in the New Zealand Air Force, he was employed by the Steel Construction Company.
+After his education was completed he was employed by the Steel Construction Company.

 Second World War

-Alick Mewa enlisted in the Royal New Zealand Air Force on 27 July 1941, beginning his training at the Initial Training Wing in Levin.
+Mewa enlisted in the Royal New Zealand Air Force on 27 July 1941, beginning his training at the Initial Training Wing in Levin.
 He continued his flying instruction at No. 4 Elementary Flying Training School in Whenuapai from September 1941 and advanced to No. 3 Service Flying Training School in Ohakea in October.
 On 29 January 1942, he departed for the United Kingdom to complete his training and prepare for operational service.

 After arriving in the United Kingdom in March 1942, Mewa began advanced flight training at No. 14 Advanced Flying Unit in Nottinghamshire, where he specialized in night flying.
-He undertook beam approach courses and trained on various aircraft, including Blenheims, Whitleys, Bostons, and Mitchell bombers, at multiple training units across England.
-On January 1944, Mewa was promoted from Flying Officer to Flying Lieutenant.
+He undertook beam approach courses and trained on various bomber aircraft, including Bristol Blenheims, Armstrong Whitworth Whitley, Douglas Bostons, and North American B-25 Mitchells, at multiple training units across England.
+In January 1944, Mewa was promoted from flying officer to flight lieutenant.

-In July 1944, after completing his crew preparations, Mewa was posted to No. 98 Squadron, part of the Tactical Air Force supporting the Allied armies in Europe.
+In July 1944, after completing his crew preparations, Mewa was posted to No. 98 Squadron, part of the 2nd Tactical Air Force supporting the Allied armies in Europe.
 On 19 August 1944, his aircraft was reported missing during a flare-dropping mission over Falaise, France as part of the battle of the Falaise pocket.
 Mewa was later presumed dead.